mattst/MultipleSelectionScroller/README.md

 - Create a directory called `MultipleSelectionScroller` (or whatever you prefer) in your Sublime Text `Packages` directory.
-- Put the files from this repository into that directory either by using `git` or by downloading and extracting the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection- scroller) page.
+- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection- scroller) page, [direct link](https://github.com/mattst/sublime-multiple-selection- scroller).
+Sublime Text v.2 users will need to extract the files from the zip file.
 - Clearly if you install manually then you will not receive automatic package updates.